gabrieledamone/staircase/docs/Code Explanation.rst

 Autonomous staircase building
 ----
-Finally we need to construct a code structure that makes the robot autonomous
+Finally we need to construct a code structure that makes the robot autonomous:

 * it can build different heights of staircases
 * has undergone a specific workplace planning and has knowledge on where bricks are
 * identifies issues and can react to them to a certain extent

 Overall Structure
 ====